 In a nutshell:

-Baker's Explanation.., developed around the physical and known conditions of the cosmos.
+Baker's Explanation.., developed around physical and known conditions of science and physics.

 In a nutshell:

-* * * Atoms run slower with increased ‘gravity’.
+* * * Atoms operate and run slower with increased velocity.

 What sounds more logical..?
 More elegant..?

-Einstein stuck time between gravity and the operation of atoms.
+Einstein stuck time between speed and the operation of atoms.
 Why..?

-Relativity is not time stretching...
-It is that the faster an atom’s velocity or momentum is, the slower it operates, and ‘ages’ within itself.
-Physical slowing..
+Relativity is not time stretching.
+It is that the faster an atom moves through the cosmos, the slower it operates and ‘ages’ within itself.
+Physically slowing.

 And everything is made of atoms.

 That is what Einstein missed.
-It has nothing to do with imagined ‘time’....
+It has nothing to do with his imagined ‘time’.